 Perhaps it is the fact that cases involving firefighters and fire departments have helped to shape the legal landscape of our country, including cases on constitutional law, employment discrimination, overtime compensation, drug testing, and a host of other important topics.

-What ever the cause - it was the connection that drove me to write Fire Officer's Legal Handbook and Legal Considerations for Fire and Emergency Services.
-Both books explore the relationship between fire and law, making full use of some of the most interesting cases you will ever read, such as the Welanski case that arose out of the Cocoanut Grove fire, the Grogan case that arose out of the Beverly Hills Supper Club fire, and the New York Times v.
+What ever the cause - it was the connection that drove me to write Legal Considerations for Fire and Emergency Services, and maintain Fire Law Blog.
+Both explore the relationship between fire and law, making full use of some of the most interesting cases you will ever read, such as the Welanski case that arose out of the Cocoanut Grove fire, the Grogan case that arose out of the Beverly Hills Supper Club fire, and the New York Times v.
 FDNY case that arose out of the World Trade Center attack on 9/11.

 Leaders in all walks of life face difficult challenges in today’s society, including legal challenges.
 Legal challenges can quickly become leadership challenges– and without a firm grasp of the issues a leader's ability to make good decisions can be compromised.
 Given the close connection between fire and law, fire service leaders confront more legal challenges that leaders of other organizations.
-Fire Officer's Legal Handbook and Legal Considerations for Fire and Emergency Services can help!
+Legal Considerations for Fire and Emergency Services can help!